Explore

 On Friday, May 16, Arboretum members will get to see the sculptures the day before they are officially on display for the public.
 Become a member to get a first look.

-Guests can also get a chance to hear from the artists during a walking tour scheduled both in the morning and the afternoon of the exhibition’s debut on Saturday, May 17.
+Guests can get a chance to hear from the artists during a walking tour scheduled both in the morning and the afternoon of the exhibition’s debut on Saturday, May 17.
 Register for the Vivid Creatures Walking Tour to hear about their creative process and the stories that inspired the sculptures.

 Presenting Sponsor: